noenomblot/ADA_P3-jekyll/index.md

   </figcaption>
 </figure>

+Despite the seemingly visual increase in activity that day, we cannot confirm any significant or lasting effect following on the whole cluster following the film's release.
+However what we are able to tell is that in the ego-network of the subreddit "starwars", the ties to a subreddit called "starwarsspeculation" got strengthened.
+This makes sense, as a new film in a long series always leads to new and exciting speculations by fans on what future movie instances in the star wars universe bring forth.

 Despite being one of the biggest cultural releases of the decade, *Star Wars* produces no increase in political interaction.
 Political communities remain